verbb/cp-nav/README.md

 - Cleanup stale menu items when removing other plugins.
 - Create menu configurations for user groups.
 - Allow custom menu item creation.
 Useful for external links.
+- Add a 'restore to defaults' button.
+Clears our CPNav DB.
+- Allow editing a menu items url.

 Have a suggestion?
 We'd love to hear about it!
 [Make a suggestion](https://github.com/engram-design/CPNav/issues)

 ### Changelog

+#### 1.1

+- Fix for lack of full Url support - especially for Globals area.

 #### 1.0